BA (Hons) Human Behavioural Studies

-This one-year full time course can convert the FdSc Psychological Studies or related courses to a full BA (hons) level qualification, allowing learners to complete their full degrees in North Devon.
+This one-year full time course can convert the FdSc Psychological Studies, or related courses, to a full BA (Hons) level qualification, allowing learners to complete their full degrees in North Devon.

 The dissertation module enables individual students to address an issue of particular interest to themselves in considerable depth.

 Our ongoing engagement with employers identifies the need for individuals with an appropriate level of sector knowledge, but also focuses upon the need for softer skills such as communication, inter-personal skills and experience working in public facing organisations.
-The programme is designed to promote progression to employment in any of the key fields by covering these key themes.
+This programme is designed to promote progression to employment in any of the key fields by covering these key themes.

-There are a variety of innovative and professional relevant assessments, including a Dissertation research project.
+There are a variety of innovative and professional relevant assessments, including a dissertation research project.

 Whilst having a GCSE at grade 5/4 or above in Maths, English and a Science is not necessarily a requirement of entry onto the Foundation Degree or BA (Hons) top-up, it should be noted that without these qualifications you may not be eligible to proceed to post-graduate and social work or teacher training study.

 Petroc offers a range of options for learners to study towards GCSEs, some of which may be appropriate alongside degree study.